Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Introduction

-The structure of the report is as follows.
-First, a detailed description of our sampling strategy and processes to build our global pretraining dataset is presented.
-Second, we highlight our architectural innovations and pretraining approach.
-Third, we present the methodology and results obtained for the benchmarking on the GEO-Bench \cite{GEOBench} framework.
-Fourth, a number of SME-led downstream tasks using Prithvi-EO-2.0 are presented for disaster response, land use and crop mapping and multi-modal ecosystem dynamics estimation.
+The structure of the paper is as follows.
+First, we introduce related work and then our methodology, starting with the description of our sampling strategy and the processes to build our global pretraining dataset.
+Next, we present the Prithvi-EO-2.0 architecture and the pretraining procedure.
+We then detail our evaluation approach, including benchmarking on the GEO-Bench~\cite{GEOBench} framework and SME-led downstream tasks.
+Finally, we present our results for benchmarking and applications, and discuss the outcomes.